BLCM/wlmods/Apocalyptech/deprecated_or_broken/README.md

   AR kill count, and set the target to one higher than that current stat from my save.
 No plans to make this into a full mod, but if anyone else is interested, this is how you'd do it.
+- `gen_true_qce.txt` - Generator script for a hypothetical joke *True* Quick Changes Everywhere mod.
+Never actually intended to be turned into a real mod;
+  the saved version here will generate a 30MB mod which adds 35k Quick Change machines to Snoring Valley.
+Nicely impressive-looking, though on my system the level load takes about 40 minutes, and the in-game framerate isn't pleasant.  :D

 ## Deprecated/Testing Mods